How Alex Rodriguez built a successful career. Explore key moments that defined the journey.

 In 2014, Alex Rodriguez sold a Mercedes-Benz dealership in League City, Texas, to Group 1 Automotive.

-In 2014, Alex Rodriguez's suspension was upheld, resulting in him being suspended for the entire regular season and postseason.
-Additionally, the Yankees announced that Rodriguez would no longer be an everyday third baseman, instead serving as a designated hitter.
+In 2014, Alex Rodriguez's suspension, previously announced but delayed, was upheld, leading to his suspension for the entire regular season and postseason.
+Also in 2014, it was announced he would no longer be an everyday third baseman and would serve as a designated hitter.

-During the 2015 season, from August 1 until the end, Alex Rodriguez appeared in 56 games, batting .191 with nine home runs and 59 strikeouts.
-He finished the season with 33 home runs, 86 RBI, and a .252 batting average, leading the Yankees in several offensive categories.
-He also tied an all-time record of reaching 30+ home runs for the 15th time in his career, tying with Aaron.
+In 2015, Alex Rodriguez finished the season with 33 home runs, 86 RBI, and a .252 batting average.
+He led the Yankees in home runs and reached 30+ home runs for the 15th time in his career.

-In 2015, Alex Rodriguez reported early to the New York Yankees' spring training camp.
-Manager Girardi planned to experiment with Rodriguez at first base during spring training, marking the first time in his career he would play that position.
+In 2015, Alex Rodriguez reported to the New York Yankees' spring training camp early.
+The team planned to experiment with him at first base during spring training to assess his ability to play there.

 On August 12, 2016, Alex Rodriguez played his final game in professional baseball.